fastapi/sqlmodel/docs/tutorial/str-fields-and-column-length.md

 )
 ```

-But you can always specify a custom length if needed:
+But you can always override this by specifying a custom length if needed:

 {* ./docs_src/tutorial/str_fields_and_column_length/tutorial002_py310.py ln[4:6] hl[6] *}